cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/restoring-root-filesystem/removing-palera1n.md

 `sudo usbmuxd -f -p`

-Then, open a second terminal, then you may proceed.
+Then, open a second terminal, and do the following steps with the other terminal window.

 :::